 Resource:

-Late last year, I had the opportunity to facilitate a workshop at DigiCon 23, held at ACMI in Melbourne.
-The brief for the session was to support teachers and aspiring leaders with scaffolds and tools to leverage when collaboratively driving innovation with technology.
+The following workshop was first facilitated in November 2023 at DigiCon, held at ACMI in Melbourne, then refined and presented at the ANZ Apple Education Community Summit in July 2024.
+The intention of the session was to support teachers and aspiring leaders with scaffolds and tools to leverage when collaboratively driving innovation with technology.

 The downloadable Keynote may be of interest or use with key reflections and themes outlined below: